vishalpalaniappan/ui-layout-manager-playground/README.md

 Link to [demo](https://vishalpalaniappan.github.io/ui-layout-manager-playground/).

-I will update this link as I keep adding features to the open PR if people want to try it easily and then after it is ready, I will update this readme with all the relevant information.
+I will update this link as I keep adding features to the open PR to demo it and then after it is ready, I will update this readme with all the relevant information.
+Also, the components aren't connected yet, its just a demo of the layout.
+I will also use this playground to develop a standardized approach (for me) to handle more complex state management in React and document it so I can refer to it when developing my applications.